nandanovenia/nandanovenia/README.md

 ### Hi, i am Nanda 👋

-An undergraduate student in Statistics who loves technology, data, and artificial intelligence.
+Statistics graduate who loves technology, data, and artificial intelligence.
 I've enjoyed Python to scrape website or to make some AI project.

 - 🌱 I'm currently final year student on <a href="https://www.its.ac.id/statistika/en/home/">Statistics</a>, <a href="https://www.its.ac.id/">Institut Teknologi Sepuluh Nopember</a>.
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/nanda-novenia-sh">@Linkedin_Nanda</a>.